b-cubed-eu/documentation/pages/occurrence-cubes.md

 ###  Taxonomic

 The taxonomic dimension groups occurrences into categories using their taxonomic information, i.e. “what was observed?”.
-Relevant terms are scientificName, kingdom, and terms derived from species matching with the GBIF Backbone Taxonomy (GBIF Secretariat 2022).
+Relevant terms are scientificName, kingdom, and terms derived from species matching with the GBIF Backbone Taxonomy ([GBIF Secretariat 2022][gbif_2022]).
 Grouping is especially useful to lump synonyms and child taxa.

 1. This dimension MUST be optional.
 2. A number of categories MUST be supported (see [Table 1](#taxonomic-categories) for details).
 All of these are existing occurrence properties ([example](https://api.gbif.org/v1/occurrence/4021976280)).
-They are added automatically by the GBIF occurrence processing pipeline, when matching an occurrence to the GBIF Backbone Taxonomy (GBIF Secretariat 2022).
+They are added automatically by the GBIF occurrence processing pipeline, when matching an occurrence to the GBIF Backbone Taxonomy ([GBIF Secretariat 2022][gbif_2022]).
   - The category speciesKey SHOULD be selected by default.
   - Note that the category taxonKey is different from the GBIF [taxonKey](https://techdocs.gbif.org/en/openapi/v1/occurrence#/Searching%20occurrences/searchOccurrence) search parameter.
 The latter lumps synonyms and child taxa, e.g. _Vespa velutina_ Lepeletier, 1836 (taxonKey [1311477](https://www.gbif.org/species/1311477)) includes both the accepted subspecies _Vespa velutina nigrithorax_ Buysson, 1905 (taxonKey [6247411](https://www.gbif.org/species/6247411)) and the synonym _Vespa auraria_ Smith, 1852 (taxonKey [1311484](https://www.gbif.org/species/1311484)).
 The category taxonKey should only lump occurrences that share the same taxonKey.
 This SHOULD be communicated clearly to the user.
 3. Occurrences that are identified at a higher taxon rank than the selected category MUST NOT be included, e.g. an occurrence identified as genus _Vespa_ (taxonKey [1311334](https://www.gbif.org/species/1311334)) is excluded when using a speciesKey category.
 4. Occurrences MUST NOT be assigned to multiple categories.
 5. Since the values in the categories are integers that are not self-explanatory, additional columns with the names of the taxa and their higher taxonomy (see [Table 2](#taxonomic-categories-examples)) SHOULD be provided.
-This MAY be provided in the form of a taxonomic compendium as an additional file (cf. [be_species_info.csv](https://zenodo.org/record/7389450/files/be_species_info.csv?download=1) in Oldoni et al. 2022).
+This MAY be provided in the form of a taxonomic compendium as an additional file (cf. [be_species_info.csv](https://zenodo.org/record/7389450/files/be_species_info.csv?download=1) in [Oldoni et al. 2022)][oldoni_2022].

 <br>